NETWAYS/ansible-collection-elasticstack/docs/role-logstash.md

 * *logstash_mermaid*: Print overview over Logstash pipelines in Mermaid syntax. (default: `true`)
 * *logstash_mermaid_logstash*: Place Mermaid syntax into `/etc/logstash/pipelines.mermaid` on Logstash hosts. (default: `true`)
 * *logstash_mermaid_local*: Place Mermaid syntax into temporary file on control node. (default: `true`)
+* *logstash_mermaid_extra*: You can add extra Mermaid syntax to the output by adding it to this variable.
+YAML-multiline is supported. (default: none)

 The following variables configure Log4j for Logstash.
 All default to `true` as this is the default after the installation.